greenpeace/planet4-child-theme-netherlands/README.md

 ### Development
 To watch the files run `yarn start`.
 ### Build for production
 To build files for production run `yarn build`.
+#### Browserslist
+All source code gets transpiled according to our actual usage data.
+To make sure we don't support too old browsers, the usage data should be refreshed every once in a while (once-twice a year).
+Generating the usage data can be done using [browserslist-ga-export](https://github.com/browserslist/browserslist-ga-export)

 ### Linting
 Linters for both CSS and JS are available both for linting and fixing.
 `yarn lint` `yarn lint:fix` for both CSS and JS